 On the left the result shows a well-respected brahmin sitting with his students and, judging by the way they hold their hands, in discussion about finer points of Dharma.

 83. Praising Right View leads to Great Wisdom

 We are probably on surer ground here, as the portrait of a monk sitting on a Dharma teaching seat most likely indicates he is teaching and praising right view.

 On the left the teacher sits on an elevated seat and there are five disciples sitting under the trees in front of him.
 They have come with offerings which is a traditional way of showing respect to a teacher.

 84. Reviling Wrong View leads to Great Wisdom

-If we have the sequencing right, then would be reviling wrong view.
+If we have the sequencing right, then this would be reviling wrong view.
 There is nothing particularly to show that though, and it may be the sculptors or their advisors just wanted more reliefs illustrating teaching right view!

 On the left we see that in the next life the teacher is again teaching, and he has many students to attend to.
 A number of them are carrying books, and one may have a stylus in his hand.
 If this is two causes, rather than cause and result, it may be an illustration of giving gifts of books and ink.